fondberg/spotcast/README.md

 ```

 ### transfer current playback for the account
-Omitting `uri` will check if something is playing on any of the accounts devices and transfer the playback to the specified device.
+Omitting `uri` will transfer the playback to the specified device.
 ```
 {
 	"device_name" : "Högtalare uppe"
 }
 ```
-or use the parameter `transfer_playback` which will only transfer if something is playing otherwise use the specified `uri`.
+Use the parameter `force_playback` to continue the user's playback even if nothing is currently playing.
 ```
 {
 	"device_name" : "MultiRoom",
-	"uri" : "spotify:playlist:37i9dQZF1DX3yvAYDslnv8",
-	"transfer_playback" : true
+	"force_playback" : true
 }
 ```
 where
  - `device_name` is the friendly name of the Chromecast
- - `transfer_playback` (optional) true or false, continue ongoing playback on your Chromecast
+ - `force_playback` (optional) true or false, true to continue the user's playback even if nothing is currently playing

 #### start playback on a device with non default account